Banpo: Site

 The settlement was surrounded by a moat, with graves and pottery kilns located outside the moat perimeter.
 Many of the houses were semi-subterranean with the floor typically 1 m below the ground surface.
 The houses were supported by timber poles and had steeply pitched thatched roofs.
+Population estimates for the site typically range between 100-500 people, though estimations are limited because of the large portion of the settlement still unexcavated.